 Awards are not considered loans and do not require repayment.
 Some funds may be considered income and are therefore subject to federal taxes.

 If students have direct deposit, awards are usually deposited in the student's bank account within 3-5 business days from the date the award is processed through the student account.
-You can view or change your direct deposit information at UAOnline under "Student Services and Account Information".
+Students can view or change their direct deposit information at UAOnline under "Student Services and Account Information."
 Any changes to direct deposit become effective the following business day.

 The Student Emergency Fund is supported by the kindness of generous donors.
 Individuals wishing to donate to the UAA Student Emergency Fund, can do so online: https://engage.alaska.edu/uaa.